-In 2007, David moved to New York to enroll in the summer architecture studio at Columbia University and worked on a number of transit, civic, and corporate projects at Dattner Architects over the following years.
+I began my formal architectural studies at the University of Illinois at Chicago in 1995, completing introductory design studios and general education requirements while employed part-time at the Chicago office of Perkins & Will.
+In 2007, I moved to New York to enroll in the summer architecture studio at Columbia University and worked on a number of transit, civic, and corporate projects at Dattner Architects over the following years.